 Even now, of course, one can occasionally feel the trains going beneath Park Avenue and hear their whistles in the still of the night, or in those rare less frenzied moments in the day.

-Once the tracks were covered, the fashionable neighbourhood extended to Lexington Avenue, just far enough from the IRT Third Avenue “El” which travelled along even with the tops of the tenements on that avenue until 1955, when the last of the elevated train lines in the city to cease operation and be torn down.
+Once the tracks were covered, the fashionable neighbourhood extended to Lexington Avenue, just far enough from the IRT Third Avenue “El” which travelled along even with the tops of the tenements on that avenue until 1955, when the last of the elevated train lines in the city ceased operation and was torn down.

 In any case, from its beginning this church was a church with “all sittings free”.
 Unlike most Episcopal churches frequented by fashionable and wealthy New Yorkers who rented their pews annually and thus were part of a church-sanctioned social pecking order, ours was a church with free sittings which admitted everyone equally, and where no one was entitled to any special treatment.